Savior-19/Savior19/Contributing.md

 # To migrate to the database :
 $ python manage.py migrate

+# To create a super user (to be run only during the creation of the database)
+$ python manage.py createsuperuser

 # To run the application :
 $ python manage.py runserver

 ```

+## Submitting Changes

+* After pushing your changes to the orgin of the forked repository, create a merge request to the main repository's master branch.

 ## Instructions